cockroachdb/docs/StyleGuide.md

 ### Tips, notes, and warnings

-Our docs use three classes of highlighted text:
+Our docs use three classes of highlighted text (also referred to as callouts):

 - [Tips](#tips)
 - [Notes](#notes)
 - [Warnings](#warnings)

-The text of notes, warnings, and tips must be formatted in HTML instead of Markdown.
+The highlighting is generated using Liquid tags, each of which must be on its own line.
+You can use Markdown (preferred) or HTML within the highlighted text.

 #### Tips